bakeronit/brca_mutational_signatures/README.md

-## Integrating breast tumor homologous recombination deficiency status to aid germline BRCA1 and BRCA2 variant classification
+## BRCA1/2 germline variant curation based on tumour HRD.

 Scripts and R code used in the paper: